-- an analysis of your capital accumulation requirements showing how much capital you will need to accumulate over your lifetime to achieve all of your stated objectives.
-We refer to this as a financial independence analysis, - an analysis of your cash flow, including an income tax projection, designed to identify problems and/or opportunities, - an analysis of your capital requirements in the event of pre-mature death or disability, focusing on areas of vulnerability.
+an analysis of your capital accumulation requirements showing how much capital you will need to accumulate over your lifetime to achieve all your stated objectives.
+We refer to this as a financial independence analysis, an examination of your existing investments, or perhaps, even a detailed analysis of the projected settlement costs of your estate at time of death.

+- an analysis of your cash flow, including an income tax projection, designed to identify problems and/or opportunities, - an analysis of your capital requirements in the event of premature death or disability, focusing on areas of vulnerability.
+The analysis required may also include